API QUTE-TM - Qualification of Ultrasonic Testing Examiners (Thickness Measurement)

-The API Qualification of Ultrasonic Testing Examiners certification programs (QUTE, QUSE, QUPA, QUSE-PA and QUTE-TM) are open to any applicant with a current or previous certification in ASNT UT Limited Level II, Level II, Level III or equivalent.
+The API Qualification of Ultrasonic Testing Examiners certification programs (QUTE, QUSE, QUPA, QUSE-PA, and QUTE-TM) are open to any applicant that currently holds a Level II or above in one or more of the following: ASNT, CGSB, PCN, or any other ISO 9712 accredited NDE certification.
 The minimum experience required MUST be documented on your application.

 Candidates will need to successfully complete a performance demonstration examination for their specific program.

 - The API QUTE-TM Ultrasonic Testing Examiners (Thickness Measurement) certification exam addresses equipment wall loss and other damage mechanisms capable of being detected and monitored by straight beam ultrasonic thickness measurement instrumentation and techniques in carbon steel and other metals from 0.160 inches to 2.00 inches in thickness.

 - The Ultrasonic Thickness Measurement Procedure document (API-UT-21 below) outlines the requirements for contact straight beam thickness measurement and flaw characterization using zero-degree longitudinal wave mode techniques for carbon steel and other metal materials.
 These techniques are applicable to manual (non-encoded) ultrasonic examinations only.

 - The API 510 Pressure Vessel and API 570 Piping inspection codes have been modified to identify certain applications requiring the use of ultrasonic examiners that have passed a performance demonstration.

 - The candidate will be expected to detect and characterize both inherent and service induced wall loss damage and base metal damage mechanisms for internal, external or embedded material damage mechanisms.

 - It is imperative that you review all documentation below prior to exam day.
 These documents include information regarding: